Custom Credential Attributes

 4. Update values as needed and save

-Note: Adding custom fields to a category does not retroactively fill in values for existing certificates.
-You can edit each certificate individually to add the values, or re-import with a CSV that includes the extra columns (see Part 5 below).
+Note: Adding custom fields to a category does not retroactively fill in values for existing credentials.
+You can edit each credential individually to add the values, or re-import with a CSV that includes the extra columns (see Part 5 below).

 Custom attribute tokens follow the format {{custom.fieldkey}}.
 Place them in the Design Studio to print custom values in generated PDFs.